short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 14. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 6.5.1 =

+🛠️ The Hotfix Update

+Release Date: May 5, 2026

+🐛 Fixes

+* Settings Page Fix: Resolved an issue affecting the Settings page in certain edge cases.
+* Backups System Fix: Fixed an issue related to the new backups system that could appear in specific scenarios.

+A small but important update to keep everything running smoothly! 🚀

 = 6.5.0 =